MMLabCodes/polymersimulator/README.md

    (no leaprc in search path)
    >
    ```
-   Note: The 'tleap' command opens an interactive version of the programme where you can enter tleap commands.
-To exit this press ctr+c silmultaneously.
+   Note: The 'tleap' command opens an interactive version of the tool where you can enter tleap commands.
+To exit this press ctr+c.

-   Checking if **openmm** is available is slightly different as it a python package - not a standalone programme. open the python interpreter as follows:
+   Checking the availability of **openmm** is slightly different as it is a Python package - not a standalone program.
+Open the Python interpreter as follows:
    ```
    python3
    ```